The GST Council announced the anti-profiteering rules on 18th June 2016.

-As PwC, points out, the entire manufacturing chain will have to be mapped and examined and vendors below a certain threshold may not have the kind of paperwork the authority may need to look at.
+To accomplish the same the entire manufacturing chain will have to be mapped and examined and vendors below a certain threshold may not have the kind of paperwork the authority may need to look at.

 But what will the authority look into?
 If the tax on, say, simple printers has come down, whether the price has been reduced by that much?
-But cost of a component might have increased.
-It will mean a look into the cost of all the components going into the production of printers and whether each of the many components has seen an increase or decrease in tax incidence and what the manufacturers of those components has done?
+But the cost of a component might have increased.
+It will mean a look into the cost of all the components going into the production of printers and whether each of the many components has seen an increase or decrease in tax incidence and what the manufacturers of those components have done?

 Malaysia also brought in Anti-Profiteering measures before GST which followed the net profit margin methodology – a normal profit margin was ascertained for each product on a base date and any profit charged beyond this margin was considered unreasonably high.

 Australia followed a net dollar margin rule – if GST led to taxes and costs falling by $1, prices needed to fall that much.
 Conversely, if cost increased by that much, prices could too.

 India does not have a clear method of assessing the GST benefits for purposes of passing it on would be appropriate, acceptable and compliant.